danielroe/roe.dev/src/content/articles/good-ux-and-giving-birth.md

   - personal
   - ux
   - brand
+description: A review of Freya, an app that's head-and-shoulders above the rest.
 ---

 I'm absolutely over the moon.
 My little son was born on Friday! 🎉